backupbrew/switchbrew/IPC Marshalling.md

 There's a 4-bit flag in the main header controlling the behavior of C descriptors.

 If it has value 0, the C descriptor functionality is disabled.

-If it has value 1, there is no C descriptor.
+If it has value 1, there is an "inlined" C buffer after the raw data.
+Received data is copied to ROUND\_UP(cmdbuf+raw\_size+index, 16)

 If it has value 2, there is a single C descriptor.

 Otherwise it has (flag-2) C descriptors.
-Note that flag=2 and flag=3 both encode a single C descriptor.
+In this case, index picks which C descriptor to copy received data to \[instead of picking the offset into the buffer\].

+Data sent with this method must have MemoryState 0x4000000 mask set.

+After reply, X descriptors are written to the sender containing the address, size and index that were copied to.

 | Word | Bits  | Description               |
 | ---- | ----- | ------------------------- |